Are you overlooking important terms on your legal contract? Read more

 I also carry out a lot of marketing and business development.
 To be a well-rounded family lawyer it is important to think about how you can market yourself and your law firm to raise awareness, build a reputation and attract new clients.

-I chose to study at ULaw because it had, and still has, a very strong reputation in the legal education market.
+I chose to study at the University of Law because it had, and still has, a very strong reputation in the legal education market.
 In addition to this:

-• I knew that many law firms use ULaw to train their incoming trainee solicitors.
+• I knew many law firms use the University of Law to train their incoming trainee solicitors.

-• I was impressed by ULaw’s London Moorgate building and its general sophisticated and professional study environment.
+• I was impressed by the London Moorgate campus building and its sophisticated and professional study environment.

-• I heard positive things about the ULaw from my friends and university tutors.
+• I heard positive things about the University from my friends and university tutors.

-At ULaw, I was motivated and encouraged to apply for training contracts and paralegal roles.
-They brought in recruitment consultants to assist and I could book a slot with a consultant to discuss my career path.
+The University of Law made and kept family law interesting.
+They did this through engaging workshops and lectures, including lively group discussions, presenting to the class, teamwork activities, mock advocacy, roleplay, and board work.
+I was motivated and encouraged to apply for training contracts and paralegal roles.
+They brought in recruitment consultants to assist, and I could book a slot with a consultant to discuss my career path.
 This was extremely helpful.
-I also used the Employability Service which provided practical information, advice and links to the family law profession.
+I also used the Employability Service which provided practical information, advice, and links to the family law profession.

 During my second and third years of university, I chose a mixture of commercial and private client modules, as I was unsure what area I wanted to specialise in.
 In my third year, I did a family law module, and something just clicked.
-I found the case law interesting, the topics relevant and relatable and I liked the idea of advising an individual rather than a business.
-This was not surprising as I had always worked with families and children, including private tuition, managing an afterschool club for children and working as an arts and crafts child workshop assistant.
+I found the case law interesting, the topics relevant and relatable, and I liked the idea of advising an individual rather than a business.
+This was not surprising as I had always worked with families and children, including private tuition, managing an afterschool club for children, and working as a children’s arts and crafts workshop assistant.

 Unless I am exceptionally busy or I have a court hearing coming up, I tend to start work at 9 am and log off at 5.30 pm.
 I do not check my emails after work unless I am waiting for something urgent to come in.
 I make sure that I take a one-hour lunch break when I walk to get some fresh air or do some other form of exercise.
 After work, I tend to go to the gym, relax with my family or see friends.

 My firm place a lot of importance on wellbeing.
-During the pandemic, they regularly encouraged us to take breaks from our screens, sent us links to online well-being and exercise programmes and placed slots in our work diaries requiring us to ‘connect with nature’.
 We have a dedicated wellbeing email address, an Employee Assistance Programme and an app providing us with wellbeing advice.
 We also have wellbeing ambassadors and mental health first aiders.

-• Continue to provide guidance and support to the lay public and aspiring family solicitors through my legal Instagram account.
+• Continuing to provide guidance and support to the lay public and aspiring family solicitors through my legal Instagram account.

 • Reach out and support as many charities and communities as I can on Instagram.